YU-Zhejian/libceu/Readme.md

 2. String manipulation functions and basic data structures like [GLib](https://docs.gtk.org/glib/);
 3. A build system that supports [CMake](https://cmake.org/) for modularized integration to other projects and [GNU Autotools](https://www.gnu.org/software/autoconf/) that allows execution over diverse machines.
 4. Other tasks related to portability: Perform platform detection.
-5. Other miscelanrous tasks: Inclusion of loggings, `malloc` wrappers, etc., from third-parties.
+5. Other miscellaneous tasks: Inclusion of loggings, `malloc` wrappers, etc., from third-parties.
 6. CMake modules for creation of portable software.

 It is still under development.
 Do not use.